wangtian24/tian-scripts/README.md

 If you get an error about `psycopg2`, installing postgresql fixes it. `brew install postgresql` and then rerun poetry.

-Once all the dependencies are installed, make a copy of the sample `.env.copy` environment and fill in the values:
+Once all the dependencies are installed, make a copy of the sample `.env.copy` environment and fill in the values.
+You can get the values from 1Password (yupp-llms .env file):

 ```sh
 cp .env.copy .env